 Hunters often use boats in difficult conditions, such as wind, cold, and snow.
 Special care must be exercised to ensure a safe trip.

-- Do not go if wind and water conditions aren’t safe.
+- Cancel your trip if wind and water conditions aren’t safe.